-Online International Students
+Distance Learning International Students

-An international student who wishes to enroll in online Bryan University courses while remaining in their home country must meet the University's general admission requirements.
+An international student who wishes to enroll in distance learning (online) Bryan University courses while remaining in their home country must meet the University's general admission requirements.

 IMPORTANT NOTE: Certain nonimmigrant aliens residing in the United States, particularly those on a student visa are strictly prohibited or otherwise limited in their ability to engage in online study.
-Nonimmigrant alien international students wishing to enroll in any of Bryan University's online programs who are residing in the United States at the time of their application to the University are strongly encouraged to contact the campus Principal Designated School Official to discuss their rights and obligations as temporary residents of the United States before engaging in any type of online study at Bryan University.
+Nonimmigrant alien international students wishing to enroll in any of Bryan University's distance learning programs who are residing in the United States at the time of their application to the University are strongly encouraged to contact the campus Principal Designated School Official to discuss their rights and obligations as temporary residents of the United States before engaging in any type of online study at Bryan University.